Teslanomics/teslanomics.github.io/_posts/2017-05-31-tesla-model-s-vs-model-x-which-one-is-right-for-you.md

 youtube: AjI8lvEOw0I
 description: ''
 ---

-### **// Ready to Buy Your Tesla?**

-Use our referral code and instantly receive $1,000 off the purchase price.
-Visit [https://teslanomics.co/td](https://teslanomics.co/td) to learn more.
-Limited quantities available!

-For many, choosing between a **model S and model X** will come down to your needs.
-Whether that be you have a larger family and need the extra seating, or you want to sit up higher than the rest of traffic and get a better view of what's going on.
+For many, choosing between a **model S and model X**<span style="color: rgb(25, 25, 25); font-size: 1rem;"> will come down to your needs.
+Whether that be you have a larger family and need the extra seating, or you want to sit up higher than the rest of traffic and get a better view of what's going on.</span>

 In any event, there are a lot of factors to consider.
 In this episode I'm excited to have **Zac from Now You Know** join me and break down the differences between the Tesla Model S and X to help you decide which is right for you.